risk-first/website/menagerie/Agency-Risk.md

 ![Security as a mitigation for Agency Risk](images/generated/risks/agency/security-risk.png)

-Security is all about _setting limits_ on the agency of actors - both within and outside a system.  _Within_ a system we may wish to prevent our actors from causing accidental harm.
-We also have [Agency Risk](Agency-Risk) from unwanted actors _outside_ the system, so security is also about ensuring that the environment we work in is _safe_ for the good actors to operate in, by keeping out the bad actors.
+Security is all about _setting limits_ on the agency of actors - both within and outside a system.  _Within_ a system we may wish to prevent our actors from causing accidental harm, but we also have [Agency Risk](Agency-Risk) from unwanted actors _outside_ the system.
+So security is also about ensuring that the environment we work in is _safe_ for the good actors to operate in, while keeping out the bad actors.

 Interestingly, security is handled in very similar ways in all kinds of systems, whether biological, human or organisational: